jacobtomlinson/conda-intake-exeter-car-parks/README.md

 This data is from the [Exeter Data Mill](https://exeterdatamill.com).

-This repository is supporting material for [this tutorial](https://www.informaticslab.co.uk/home/2018/9/13/tutorial-how-to-build-an-intake-catalog) on packaging datasets as conda packages.
+This repository is supporting material for [a tutorial](https://www.informaticslab.co.uk/home/2018/9/13/tutorial-how-to-build-an-intake-catalog) on packaging datasets as conda packages.

 ## Building